Roger-luo/Expronicon.jl/docs/page/intro/adts/intro.md

 ## What's happening under the hood

 The `@adt` macro will generate a new type and a set of constructors for the type.
-It will wrap mulitple variants in the same Julia struct, and use a tag field to distinguish the variants.
+It will wrap multiple variants in the same Julia struct, and use a tag field to distinguish the variants.
 This is why it is type stable.

 The `@adt` macro will also generate a set of functions for pattern matching too, which